How to stop forgetting what you studied for the FE exam.

 2) 15-20 minutes personal equation sheet/note taking/active writing

-Finish off your study session by spending the last 15-20 minutes by actively developing your own notes/equation sheet with plenty of diagrams, exam tips, unit conversions, definitions, etc., for that specific section.
+Finish off your study session by spending the last 15-20 minutes actively developing your own notes/equation sheet with plenty of diagrams, exam tips, unit conversions, definitions, etc., for that specific section.

 With this method, you will ensure that you are never too far removed from the material for a long time.
-The combination reviewing and active writing for each study session will help flatten that forgetting curve and ensure we are storing information in our long-term memory.
+The combination of reviewing and active writing for each study session will help flatten that forgetting curve and ensure we are storing information in our long-term memory.